team-checkr/fsharp-starter/README.md

 ## Interactive UI

-The analysis can be explored in the interactive tool.
+When you get further, the analysis can be explored in the interactive tool.
 Run the program in `dev/` folder matching you operating system.

 ```bash
 # Windows